ButlerLogic/action-autotag/README.md

 1. `tag_message`

     This is the annotated commit message associated with the tag.
 By default, a changelog will be generated from the commits between the latest tag and the new tag (HEAD).
-This will override that with a hard-coded message.
+Setting this option will override it witha custom message.

     ```yaml
     - uses: butlerlogic/action-autotag@1.0.0